Skip to main content

 Keratoconus

 Keratoconus is a disease of the cornea (the curved, clear window at the front of the eye) that is often visually debilitating.
-In keratoconus there is a thinning of the cornea, and as a result, the cornea develops a cone-like bulge and becomes distorted.
-The distorted cornea affects the focusing ability of the eye, impairing the vision.
+In keratoconus, the cornea thins, developing a cone-like bulge and becoming distorted.
+The distorted cornea affects the eye's focusing ability, impairing vision.

 Keratoconus is estimated to occur in 1 out of every 2000 persons, both men and women.
 The onset of Keratoconus can be anywhere between the ages of 8 and 45.
 In the majority of cases, it becomes apparent between the ages of 16 and 30 years.
 Keratoconus generally affects both eyes although one eye may be significantly more affected.